Danny Williams (boxer): Personal life

 Williams is a devout Muslim and was first drawn to Islam while abroad, "I went to Turkey and heard the Adhan" he explained.
 "I was a Christian at the time and I got goosebumps and carried on looking into Islam and I just felt this was the way of life for me and this was the way of life for God."

+Williams has 2 daughters, Nubiah (born 1999) and Maliha (born 2004).